 - More mechanical parts mean that the maintenance has to be more frequent than other RV’s

-- Truck campers have a big top, so they are tough to handle in high winds.
+- Truck campers have a big top, which is tough to handle in high winds.

 Travel Trailers